llaske/gsoc2020/README.md

 The game could be played alone or against other users on the network.
 In one-player mode, a solver should be integrated to help the user and show the best result at the end.
 In multiple-players mode, a leader board will be displayed.

-The detailed game play will be discussed with the project mentor but the source of inspiration for this game is [Mathador](https://www.mathador.fr/).

 The detailed game play will be discussed with the project mentor but following is a non-exhaustive list of inspiration:

 - [https://www.mathador.fr/](https://www.mathador.fr/)